Efficiency With A Plus HVAC & Electrical

 How Can I Maintain My Water Heater After Installation?

-After a professional water heater installation, you can take several steps to ensure its longevity and efficiency.
+After a professional water heater installation, you can take several steps to help protect its longevity and efficiency.
 The most important maintenance task for a tank water heater is to flush the tank at least once a year to remove sediment buildup.
-You should also periodically check the pressure relief valve to ensure it is working correctly.
-For tankless water heaters, a yearly descaling is recommended to remove mineral buildup.
+You should also periodically check the pressure relief valve to ensure it is functioning correctly.
+For tankless water heaters, descaling is recommended once a year to remove mineral buildup.
 Regardless of the type of water heater, it's a good idea to visually inspect the unit every few months for any signs of leaks or corrosion.
-These simple maintenance steps can extend the life of your water heater and prevent costly breakdowns.
-We also offer comprehensive maintenance plans to ensure that your water heater is in top shape year-round.
+These simple maintenance steps can extend the life of your water heater and prevent expensive breakdowns.
+We also offer comprehensive maintenance plans to help keep your water heater in top shape year-round.

 Have Questions or Ready to Boost Your Home's GPA in Comfort and Power?
 Reach Out to A Plus HVAC & Electrical Today!